midnightcuberx/pycubescrambler/README.md

+#pycubescrambler
+#A scrambling module that egenerates scrambles for all sorts of wca and non wca puzzles.
 Check example.py for examples.
-Thanks to cstimer for the scramble code for square-1 and euwphes for the basis of the sq1 code.